Ever since I can remember, I have been writing music. I premiered my first real composition, entitled “The Mysterious Island,” when I was 8 years old.

 The addition of undergraduates enhanced the program in ways I couldn’t have imagined.
 High school students were able to hear directly from undergrads about what it is like to study composition in college, and the college students were able to get some informal mentoring experience.
 Our shared community got a bit richer, and the overall response from students was incredibly positive:

-You can se the concert from the 2020 concert here.
+Watch the concert from the 2020 program.

 Our 2021 program, which will take place virtually in July, will feature returning instructors inti figgis-vizueta and Flannery Cunningham, new instructor Bahar Royaee, guest composer Courtney Bryan, and resident ensembles andPlay, Mazumal and Peridot Duo.
 We will again welcome undergraduates to join us, and plan to do so going forward once the camp meets in person again.
 I look forward to getting to know a new class of young composers, as well as checking in with some familiar faces.